SFTtech/openage/doc/reverse_engineering/formations.md

 ...................
 ```

 Every military unit in the game is sorted into one of these subformations depending on their `GroupID` (in some cases their `LineID`).
 Bear in mind, that the descriptions next to the subformations in the above figure are not fully accurate.
 For example, *cavalry archers* are part of the "Ranged"-subformation instead of the "Cavalry"-subformation.
-The figure below shows to which subformation a `GroupID` belongs.
+To avoid confusion specific subformations will from now on be referenced by their index (e.g. `subformation[1]` equals "Cavalry"-subformation) The figure below shows to which subformation a `GroupID` belongs.

 ```
 ...................